mwanakijiji/rrlfe/docs/installation.rst

 Robospect.
 Clone the code into the same parent directory in which the ``rrlfe`` package resides.

-Change to the robospect.py/tmp/ directory and copy the file ll to it:
+Make a directory robospect.py/tmp/ directory, `cd` to it and copy the file ll to it.
+(This file tells Robospect where to look for absorption lines in the spectra.)

 .. code-block:: python